What is a Vision Statement?

-Microsoft’s vision statement is a forward looking because delivering growth and impact in every community would conceivably take a lifetime or many lifetimes to achieve.
-It also brings the message of leading to changes and improving quality of living standards all around the world, which strongly reflect Microsoft’s values of innovation, diversity and inclusion, corporate social responsibility and environment.
+Microsoft’s vision statement is forward-looking because delivering growth and impact in every community would conceivably take a lifetime or many lifetimes to achieve.
+It also brings the message of leading to changes and improving the quality of living standards all around the world, which strongly reflect Microsoft’s values of innovation, diversity and inclusion, corporate social responsibility, and environment.

 The Rise of a Purpose Statement

-The mission statement, vision, and values are traditionally the three most common description of a business which explains why a company exists.
+The mission statement, vision, and values are traditionally the three most common descriptions of a business that explains why a company exists.
 In recent years, another type of statement has also emerged in the business world and is gaining more popularity.
 This type of statement is called the Purpose Statement.

 A Purpose Statement conveys a company’s reason for existence, just as the mission statement and vision do, but it also shows the connection between the brand identity and workplace culture of the company.
 It combines the components of a mission statement, vision, and values into a single statement.

 Thank you for visiting our resource on how companies can use a vision statement to help support their overall strategy.
 To learn more about strategy, check out our Corporate & Business Strategy course, which covers all important terminologies and theories on strategy and demonstrates the whole strategic analysis process.